Skip links

 If you are comfortable obeying your superiors and have a deep respect for authority, the answer is yes.

-Applicants from both sexes are considered for roles traditionally considered to be male, such as a butler, or female, such as a nanny.
+Applicants from both sexes are considered for roles traditionally considered to be males, such as a butler, or female, such as a nanny.
 Some of the roles being recruited for receive comment in the press, largely due to the fact that they sound so archaic and other-worldly.
 Although candidates from all walks of life are encouraged to apply for positions they believe themselves to be suited to, it goes without saying that those applicants that come through an agency like Irving Scott usually prosper further.

 References